Welcome to the Rotary Club of Westerly

 Our Mission: To create activities, programs and projects focused on creating a culture of peace as well as working with other community groups and organizations engaged in similar endeavors.

 Your generous contributions to The Rotary Foundation are essential to securing and growing Rotary programs throughout the world.
 Consider making your Every Rotarian, Every Year contribution of $25, $100 or more as early as possible.
 If you send your contribution directly to Rotary Foundation, please let Rose know.
-Eighteen members have contributed since 1 July.
 For the 13th consecutive year, the Rotary Foundation has received the highest rating - FOUR STARS - from Charity Navigator, an independent evaluator of charities in the U.S. - ranked #4 in the top ten best charities list

 The Polio Plus Society of District 7950

 Pledge to help Rotary make history by continuing to contribute $100 or more each year until the World Health Organization certifies that polio has been fully eradicated because Until the world is polio-free, every child is at risk.
 Society members will received a PolioPlus Society membership pin and certificate.
 Your contribution qualifies for Paul Harris Recognition and Major Donor Credit.
 To make your tax-deductible donation go to my.rotary.org/donate and click on "Polio Fund".
-You can choose a one-time donation of $100 or more, or a recurring donation in the amount and frequency of your choice.
-Please email form to the District 7950 Polio Plus Society Chair Kristine David at kd7950@gmail.com or mail it to 112 Port Circle, Warwick RI 02889.
-Your PolioPlus Society certificate and pin will be presented at a club meeting to make sure you are recognized for your commitment to polio eradication.
+Payment should be made payable to Rotary Foundation and give to Rose for proper handling.

 The lockbox above was installed on John Street - it's location must be easy to find and close to the front door for quick access by First Responders.